Lionous/Lionous/README.md

 ## What i'm doing
 <!--Intro start-->
 - 👨‍🎓 I’m currently in the last semesters of my undergraduate degree.
-- 👯 I’m looking to collaborate on SYSCOMGROUP.
+- 👯 I’m looking to collaborate on sysmagnus.
 - 🌱 I’m currently learning C#, .NET, SQL, Django.
 - 📫 How to reach me: Ghreengate@gmail.com
 - ​😎 I’m passionate about specializing as a back-end developer.